ckaestne/seai/assignments/G4_continuousdelivery/assignment08.md

 We recommend to proceed roughly in the following steps:
 * Route incoming traffic through a point that can decide which of multiple servers to ask for a recommendation.
 Have flexible and easily changeable rules, which users are routed to which recommendation server.
 * Run the router and the multiple servers each in their own container and demonstrate that you can manually switch over from one server to another without downtime.
 * Create a process to regularly update your training data with recent data from the Kafka stream.
-Run this regularly as a cronjob (e.g., every night).
+Run this regularly with automation (e.g., as a cronjob every night).
 * Use Jenkins to trigger the learning process for every commit to the learning or inference infrastructure and every time your learning dataset is updated (this is independent from the tests of your infrastructure code above).
 Automate measuring model quality and building of a new Docker container.
 Abort deployment when tests do not pass or model quality degrades substantially.
 * Create a supervisor program that schedules and controls a new release (triggered by Jenkins): start the containers with the new server, decide where traffic is routed, observed the behavior of the new server, *automatically* roll back the release when problems are detected or eventually switch all traffic to the new release when no problems are detected.
 * Monitor the process and send automated messages (emails) for successful and aborted releases.